alonitac/GitProjectFursa/README.md

 Both checked out from the same `main` branch.

 You decide to create a new branch called `feature/myfeature` and merge the work of John and Narayan into your branch.
-You'll encounter a conflict.
+When done this you encountered a conflict.

 1. From `mian` branch, create and checkout `feature/myfeature` branch.
 2. Merge `origin/feature/version1` into your branch, take a look on the merge changes.